Cédric Beaume

 20/06/25: It's a crow!

-On Thursday evening, while in bed, I had the strange idea of scrambling an egg and leaving it on my driveway for breakfast.
+On Thursday evening, I had a strange idea: scramble an egg and leave it on my driveway for breakfast.
 I did exactly that the following morning, before even preparing my own breakfast.
 As I was barely back indoors, a crow landed and ate the egg.
 Breakthrough!
 I find it remarkable that the crow could act so quickly: it only took me seconds to place the egg on my driveway and the neighborhood was bustling with commuters.
 In hindsight, I believe that my client had been perched on the top of a very tall tree quite some distance away but with my driveway in sight.
 It might have seen me tossing peanuts in the neighborhood during the past few days and awarded me the "interesting human" badge.
 Who knows, I might, some day, drop tastier snacks.

 Later that morning, it perched on a low branch across the street, facing my window, and made a loud structured call.
-It was irresistible: I dropped work, turned to face it and was immediately locked in, as if it penetrated my soul.
+It was irresistible.
+I dropped work, turned to face it, and felt immediately locked in, as if it penetrated my soul.
 Was it the crow's way to thank me?
 Was it telling its friends that it located a source of food to which it pointed?
 I wish I knew but, at that moment, I realized that I was being observed and that this crow had my address.
 It was my turn to be opportunistic.
-I wanted to make sure that it remained around my property to maximize our interaction frequency.
-I therefore decided that my driveway would be an abundant source of corvid food for the time being.
+I wanted to keep it around to maximize our interactions.
+For the time being, my driveway would be an abundant source of corvid food.
 On the menu today: cooked ground beef leftovers.
 Unfortunately, during lunchtime, two magpies saw fit to down the first serving.
-Although they came back once more during the afternoon, they did not prevent my star client from enjoying another human-made meal.
+They returned once more that afternoon but did not prevent my star client—the crow I had been trying to befriend—from enjoying another human-made meal.
 It even brought a fellow crow, who remained on the tree.
 I assume they are a couple.

 Moments after the crow's eerie call to my window.
 I was shaken.
 It likely was not.

-My efforts in ensuring that my driveway was a permanent restaurant for crows worked.
-A crow spent considerable time stationed on a tall tree across the street and was sporadically joined by two others whose behavior suggested recent fledging: they requested food from the elder by leaning forward, beak wide open, shaking their tail and by producing a sound that I can only describe as a loud mixture of a macaw and of a toad call but in a creepy sort of way.
-I have now a resident crow family.
+My efforts to turn my driveway into a permanent restaurant for crows worked.
+A crow spent considerable time stationed on a tall tree across the street and was sporadically joined by two others whose behavior suggested recent fledging: they requested food from the elder by leaning forward, beak wide open, shaking their tails and producing a sound that I can only describe as a loud mixture of a macaw and a toad but in a creepy sort of way.
+I now had a resident crow family.

 Unfortunately, during the morning, a gang of four magpies violently assaulted my avian restaurant, unappreciatively swallowing scrambled egg and ground beef.
-They remained in the neighborhood all afternoon and even recidivated until, in the evening, one of them approached stealthily as a crow was trying to decide whether or not the food was safe.
+They remained in the neighborhood all afternoon and even reoffended.
+In the evening, one of them approached stealthily as a crow was trying to decide if the food was safe.
 The crow reacted promptly by chasing it away.
-It looked like an innocuous event but I am sure something took place that only birds can understand because, from that moment, no magpie dared to approach my crow.
+It looked like an innocuous event but I am sure something took place that only birds can understand.
+From that moment on, no magpie dared to approach my crow.

 Last Sunday, I set up an experiment to identify the best treat for my crows.
-A few times a day and mostly on visual or auditory cue, I would provide a small quantity of three different food items and record the order in which they ate them.
-This was not the first time I ran this experiment: Kimie was my subject about 15 years ago and took perverse care to eat her seeds in a random order, making it nearly impossible for me to learn anything–as any good French bird, however, she did have a soft spot for the crusty end of baguettes.
+Several times a day, whenever they appeared or called, I put out small portions of three different food items and recorded the order in which they ate them.
+This was not my first attempt.
+Fifteen years ago, Kimie was my test subject and she made a point of eating her seeds in a random order, which defeated my purpose entirely.
+As any good French bird, however, she had a soft spot for the crusty end of baguettes.
 Much to my surprise, crows methodically finished one food item before tackling another and showed great predictability.
 Here are the results, starting with their preferred snack:

 3. Cat food (Purina Go Cat: Duck and Chicken)